 The Sunshine Coast, Queensland, is a great place to install a solar PV power system.
-Queensland residents who install an eligible solar PV systems are currently eligible for the most generous Solar Feed-in Tariff in Australia, at 44c for every kilowatt-hour of solar power exported to the electricity grid.
+Queensland residents who install an eligible solar PV systems were once eligible for a generous solar feed-in tariff, but these days lots of homes are still going solar even after this incentive has been cut back.

 Why is the Sunshine Coast a good place for solar power?

 Lots of sunshine means lots of potential for Sunshine Coast homes to harness solar power

 The Sunshine Coast receives an an average of around 6.2 hours of full sun per day, making it one Australia’s sunnier cities, as well as one of the best places to install solar PV.
 Reasonably assuming that you have a 5kW solar system that is 80% efficient, this means you could produce around (6.2kWh x 0.8=) 5kWh of electricity per day (more in the summer, less in the winter).
 Household demand varies by the size of family and the appliances used and how frequently, but let’s say that an average 3-person home uses 20kWh per day, averaged over the course of a year.